 I’ve met many people with CF, CF caregivers, doctors and more in my journey with CF. I endeavor to find the silver lining with each obstacle, with the hopes that younger people with CF will discover that CF doesn’t define you as a person.
 Each of us is dealt our own deck of cards, some easier than others to manage.
 The key is recognizing that most of life is how we respond to the deck of cards we’re given.

 I met and married my best friend and love of my life, Adam, while working at the law office.
 We have one loyal, feisty fur-baby boxer-mix named Husker (this Texan bleeds Nebraska red).
 Music is a huge part of our lives together and we love the variety of live music around Austin and the surrounding hill country.
 On any given day you can find us spending time with family and taking in as much as possible.
 I’ve yet to meet a coffee shop or bookstore that I didn’t adore from the moment I entered.
 I love the twinkly lights at Christmas as they elucidate not only the joy of the season, but the stillness of the moment.
 I love capturing the divine magic in that moment on camera.
-When I’m not staring at the lights around me, reading, on my mat, listening to music or spreading CF awareness, you can find me in the kitchen.
+When I’m not staring at the lights around me, have my nose buried in a book reading, on my yoga mat, listening to music or spreading CF awareness, you can find me in the kitchen.
 Whole Foods is one of my happy places.
 Food, music, and a good book will always nourish my soul.